Poltrona Frau: Furniture

 In 2006, the company marketed a knock down version of its Viking chair at their SoHo, New York store.

 Beginning in 2011, the company marketed a sofa designed by French architect and designer Jean-Marie Massaud—called the John-John sofa, in tribute to John F. Kennedy Jr.—followed in 2012 by the John-John bed.
 In 2013, the company designed and manufactured 600 seats for the Arena Corinthians in São Paulo, Brazil, the first time the company produced seats for a football stadium.

 In 2012, the company held a design competition to celebrate its centenary.
-The competition was won by British designer Benjamin Hubert, who designed the Juliet chair.
+The competition was won by British designer Benjamin Hubert.